 The Early Childhood Leadership Institute was initiated in 2014 and seeks to stimulate enthusiasm for and effective participation in efforts to improve early childhood work in Vermont.
 A group of diverse participants will come together each year for twelve seminar days over six months, to gain leadership skills and a deeper knowledge and understanding of the science and landscape of early childhood issues in Vermont.
 ECLI will give participants the information, tools and inspiration to make greater contributions in their organizations, their communities and Vermont toward early childhood issues.
-ECLI Associates will join a professional network of over 700 Vermont Leadership Network Alumni, with a projected 100 early childhood leadership institute associates.
+ECLI Associates will join a professional network of over 900 Vermont Leadership Network Alumni, with 100 Early Childhood Leadership Institute graduates to date.

 ECLI is an intensive program consisting of six overnight sessions, totaling twelve seminar days between May and October.
 Each session is held in a different region of the state to convey a sense of Vermont’s rich historic, geographic and cultural diversity.

 KEY PROGRAM FEATURES